oobecomau/desktop.gov.au/docs/blueprint/platform.md

 An application protection policy can be a rule that is enforced when the user attempts to access or move "corporate" data, or a set of actions that are prohibited or monitored when the user is inside the app.

-Information Protection Design Decisions for all agencies and implementation types.
+Information Protection Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---